AdobeDocs/experience-manager-pattern-detection.en/help/using/ins.md

 >title="Invalid Namespace"
 >abstract="INS identifies namespace issues on AEM instance"

-`INS`  Invalid Namespace identifies namespace issues on AEM instance.
+`INS`  (Invalid Namespace) Identifies namespace issues on AEM instance.

 Subtypes are used to identify the different types of information, such as: